nostrocket/nostrocket.org/funding.md

 The order of this queue matters.
 Shares in Nostrocket projects get offered to people in the order of this queue.

 ## How does funding work for me as an investor?
-When someone works on a Nostrocket project, shares are produced.
-You can see exactly what work was done to produce the shares by looking at the associated [pull request](https://www.pagerduty.com/resources/learn/what-is-a-pull-request/).
-Shares are only ever produced as a consequence of real work being done to solve a real problem that is in the critical path to more users or more revenue.
+When someone contributes work to a Nostrocket project, they submit an expense of the approximate value of that work.
+This is then peer reviewed such that shares are only ever produced as a consequence of real work being done to solve a real problem that is in the critical path to more users or more revenue.

-These shares are the basis for revenue distribution when people start paying for whatever the project builds or whatever service it provides.
-As with most organizational structures, there's higher risk higher reward associated with being early.
+If an expense is approved, the contributor has two options:
+1. The contributor can be issued with shares at a rate of 1:1 per satoshi claimed in the expense, OR
+2. The contributor can sell their expense to an investor who pays it and gets issued with the shares.

-When a contributor (someone working on a Nostrocket project) needs to sell their shares, the easiest and simplest way is to just use the Nostrocket platform to do it.
-This means that the shares go through a rolling dutch auction, being offered to people in the order that they joined the funding queue.
-Everyone in the queue has a right of first refusal before being offered to the next person.
-If the entire queue rejects the offer, it starts again at a lower price.
+If the contributor opts to sell their expense to an investor, it will be offered to investors in the order that the joined the funding waitlist.

+Everyone in the waitlist has a right of first refusal before being offered to the next person.